davidjwalling/os/README.md

 ## Compilation

-Local compilation of the source code requires NASM (the Netwide Assembler) or compatible assembler.
+Local compilation of the source code requires NASM (the Netwide Assembler) or a compatible assembler.

+	2017-06-30	Recommended version of NASM is 2.13.01.

 Compilation on Windows: